nrmanohar/stabilizer_project/docs/getting_started.rst

 .. math::
     \sigma_y = SXS^\dagger=SHZHS^\dagger = SHZHS^3

-So every rotation is a Clifford operator, and is thus built into our package.
+So every :math:`\pi` rotation about an axis is a Clifford operator, and is thus built into our package.
 Similarly

 .. math::
     \text{CZ} = (I\otimes H)\text{CNOT}(I\otimes H)